mcknijak/mtg-bulk-pricing/README.md

 1. Open your deck in Moxfield
 2. Click **Export**
 3. Select **Text** format
-4. Make sure the format includes set codes (in parentheses) and collector numbers
+4. Check off set codes, collector numbers, and/or foil status if you want to include them
 5. Copy or download the text

 **Format detected:** `1 Card Name (SET) 123`